data-flair/python-tutorial/README.md

 **There is more than one reason why you should learn this language:**

  - It is great for both startups as well as big organizations.
 It is also beginner-friendly.
  - Python is open-source and has a large community.
-It is one of the top 5 in the largest communities on StackOverflow, the most-used languages on GitHub, and the largest Meetup communities.
+It is one of the top 5 in the largest communities on StackOverflow, the most-used language on GitHub, and the largest Meetup communities.
  - It has great career opportunities.
 Python jobs pay well and provide stability.
  - Python has many powerful frameworks like [Django](https://data-flair.training/blogs/django-tutorials-home/) and Flask for web development.
 They take care of the trivial tasks and make it easier to develop for the web.
  - It is also great for machine learning, data science, and artificial intelligence.
 It has libraries for tasks involved in these domains.
  - You can use Raspberry Pi to create DIYs and other projects like robots, arcade machines, remote-controlled toys, and cameras.
- - Python’s readability and ease-of-use make developers more productive.
+ - Python’s readability and ease of use make developers more productive.

 [Top 7 reasons why you must learn python](https://data-flair.training/blogs/why-should-i-learn-python/)